biometrixtech/plans/documentation/api_demo.md

 ##### Response

- If the write was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body having the following schema:
+ If the write was successful, the Service __will__ respond with HTTP Status `200 OK`, with a body having the following schema:
- TODO - gabby: should we update/return a plan here?
-Make it optional?
 ```
 {
-    "daily_plans": [daily_plan]
+    {'message': 'success'}
 }
 ```
-* `daily_plan` will have the same schema as defined in the Appendix

 <!--